MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-customize-forms.md

 Let's add "Campaign" field to your forms in this step-by-step guide.

-1. Go to Power Apps, and find the ‘Form’ table (msdynmkt_marketingform) under Dataverse -> Tables
+1. Go to **Power Apps**, and find the **Form** table (msdynmkt_marketingform) under Dataverse -> Tables

     > [!div class="mx-imgBorder"]
     > ![Add consent element to the form.](media/real-time-marketing-form-customization-step1.png)

 1. Create a new column of Form table, which is used to store the reference to your campaign.
 Select button New and select Column.
-Changing Data type to *Lookup* adds drop-down menu Related table.
+Changing Data type to *Lookup* adds drop-down menu *Related table*.
 Select Campaign in Related table.
 Add Display name and Save the new column.

     > [!div class="mx-imgBorder"]
     > ![Add consent element to the form.](media/real-time-marketing-form-customization-step2.png)

-1. Go to Data experiences -> Forms to access the new form editor form
+1. Go to **Data experiences -> Forms** to access the new form editor form

     > [!div class="mx-imgBorder"]
     > ![Add consent element to the form.](media/real-time-marketing-form-customization-step3.png)

-1. Select Form Settings from the list
+1. Select **Form Settings** from the list

     > [!div class="mx-imgBorder"]
     > ![Add consent element to the form.](media/real-time-marketing-form-customization-step4.png)